egvijayanand/dotnet-maui-templates/README.md

-# dotnet-maui-templates
+# .NET MAUI Project and Item Templates
-.NET MAUI Project and Item Templates
+This repository is created to host the .NET MAUI Project and Item templates